- Commercial Property Depreciation

 Claiming depreciation on residential property is one of the most important steps in an investor’s journey.
 But those new to property investing often overlook some important key items of depreciation.
 The three most commonly missed items property investors can claim are: • Design and professional fees • Council costs • Builder’s profit Most people know […]

-If you own your own business, are you currently leasing commercial space but thinking of buying your own premises?
+If you own your own business, are you currently leasing commercial space but considering buying your own premises?
 Or are you considering investing in your next property but can’t decide between a commercial or residential investment?
-Commercial property has fared far worse than residential property in the years since the GFC and beyond.
-The […]
+Commercial property has fared far worse than residential property since Covid and beyond.
+The number of transactions has plummeted. […]

 The recent depreciation changes have the greatest impact on the types of property you may choose to invest in.
 Some people prefer to invest in brand-new properties, while others opt for older property that they can renovate and resell for profit.
 So, which is the better investment strategy?
 Let’s look at this in actual finite […]

-Step by Step Guide on How to Calculate Depreciation on a House for Taxes.
-Before getting scared off by the following explanation of calculating depreciation expenses, you need to know that tax depreciation quantity surveyors can prepare a custom depreciation schedule for you.
-All you’ll need to do is hand it over to your accountant […]
+Step by Step Guide on How to Calculate Depreciation on a House for Tax purposes Before getting scared off by the following explanation of calculating depreciation expenses, you need to know that tax depreciation quantity surveyors can prepare a custom depreciation schedule for you.
+All you’ll need to do is hand it over to your […]

 THE NUMBERS are in.
 There’s no denying it.
 It’s now a fact that not every property needs a depreciation schedule inspection for the maximum tax deductions to be claimed.
 The truth is that the majority don’t need a physical inspection, saving you time and money.
 We’ve been saying this for a long time, but you […]